gcambon/SPASSO/README.md

 # SPASSO

-It is the Gildas fork
-le 30 jan 2022
+It is the Gildas fork: created le 30 jan 2022